jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01b.md

 According to Adam Smith, we should have fellow-feeling and address the needs of others.
 - But according to Maslow's hierarchy of needs, we should eat separately.

+### Overhauling Maslow and Disregarding Marginal Utility

+Maslow's hierarchy of needs views the lower physiological needs as more urgent.
+This manifests as economic systems emphasizing immediate utility over their long-term consequences.

 {{< img src="/graphics/econ/maslow.jpg" alt="Abraham Maslow hierarchy of needs" cap="Maslow's 'hierarchy of needs' gives more emphasis to utility by starting in the lower material layer and then moving up to the higher needs" >}}

 <!-- It uses the bodily needs to make a path towards self-actualization -->

 <!-- The dominance of the material sensations is proven in Abraham Maslow's artificial hierarchy of needs.
 It says that physical physiological and safety needs have more scope and more primary importance than the metaphysical needs of belonging, esteem, and self-actualization.  -->

 {{< q a="Maslow" >}}
 These physiological needs are the most pre-potent of all needs.
 In the human being who is missing everything in life in an extreme fashion, it is most likely that the major motivation would be the physiological needs rather than any others.